 If you have multiple libraries, you may 1) enter the data for the Service Outlet Information section directly into the survey as usual or 2) send Baker and Taylor the data for this section to be uploaded into CollectConnect.
 If you choose to send your data for uploading, you will enter the data into the spreadsheet form available in the survey.
-Complete this form and email it to collectconnect@baker-taylor.com and your data will be uploaded into CollectConnect within 24 hours.
-The data will be loaded in the same order in which it appears in your file so libraries should be in the correct order on the spreadsheet.
+A link to an Excel sheet listing prior year outlets is located in section 9.
+Complete this form and email it to collectConnect@baker-taylor.com and your data will be uploaded into CollectConnect within 24 hours.
+The data will be loaded in the same order in which it appears in your file, so libraries should be in the correct order on the spreadsheet.